paulsinclair51/briteTest/docs/LiteTest_Documentation_Guide.md

 ## Preface

-This document is intended for LiteTest users and contributors who need a guide to the LiteTest documentation and the LiteTest repository layout.
+This document is for LiteTest users and contributors who need a guide to the LiteTest documentation and the LiteTest repository layout.

-For a glossary of terms, see the LiteTest Glossary Reference.
+A printer-friendly PDF file for this document is available in `docs/pdf/`,

 <details>
 <summary>Document Version History</summary>